-If your phone is running an older version of iOS, your iOS 14.1 upgrade could be much larger.
-That’s because the features and fixes from the update(s) you skipped are baked in.
+If your phone is running an older version of iOS, your iOS 14.4 upgrade could be much larger and that’s because the features and fixes from the update(s) you skipped are baked in.

-This guide will take you through the software’s initial problems, the downgrade status, the iOS 14 jailbreak, and the iPhone X iOS 14.1 update’s performance.
+This guide will take you through the software’s initial problems, the downgrade status, the iOS 14 jailbreak, and the iPhone X iOS 14.4 update’s performance.

-iPhone X iOS 14.1 Impressions & Performance
+iPhone X iOS 14.4 Impressions & Performance

 The latest version of iOS 14 is fast and fluid.
 We haven’t dealt with crashes or lockups, apps open up quickly, and we haven’t noticed any slowdown in other problem areas like Control Center and Notification Center.

 Battery life is strong.
 We haven’t noticed any abnormal drain.
-Bluetooth and Wi-Fi connectivity are both holding up on iOS 14.1 as well.
+Bluetooth and Wi-Fi connectivity are both holding up on iOS 14.4 as well.

 Our core apps which include names like Netflix, Chrome, Gmail, Dark Sky, Asana, and Slack, are all stable.
 We haven’t noticed any major issues yet.

-That said, if you’re having a good experience on iOS 14.0.1, iOS 14.0, or iOS 13, you might want to wait for more longterm feedback about the software.
+That said, if you’re having a good experience on iOS 14.3, iOS 14.2, iOS 14.1, iOS 14.0.1, iOS 14.0, or iOS 13, you might want to wait for more long-term feedback about the software.

-If you need more help making a decision, have a look at our reasons to, and not to, install iOS 14.1 right now.
+If you need more help making a decision, have a look at our reasons to, and not to, install iOS 14.4 right now.

-You Should Prepare for iOS 14.1
+You Should Prepare for iOS 14.4

-If you plan to move your phone to iOS 14.1, make sure you prepare.
+If you plan to move your phone to iOS 14.4, make sure you prepare.